Operations, Supply Chain & Logistics job market report cover, Boston-Cambridge-Newton, MA-NH, 2026-06

 Entry-Level Candidates

-Biggest mistake: Applying mainly to remote business-operations roles or to manager titles without hands-on proof.
+Biggest mistake: Applying only to remote operations analyst roles or presenting yourself as 'strategy' without floor-level metrics.

 Mid-Career Candidates